 2) If you need to receive payments in USD or simply want to hold US Dollars instead of Canadian in your account, I would recommend you get a US Dollar bank account, and this article should help you find your ideal USD bank account!
 If you are looking to transfer USD to CAD (or vice versa) and get a better conversion rate than the banks, I recommend TransferWise.

-Check out one of our favorite CAD Savings Accounts:
+Check out one of our favorite Savings Accounts:

 Canadian USD Accounts vs. US Bank Accounts